Generator category

 Generator category icon

-Businesses that generate dangerous waste must determine their generator category each month.
-Generator categories include:
+Businesses that generate dangerous waste must determine their generator category every month.
+Generator categories under the Dangerous Waste Regulations (Chapter 173-303 WAC) include:

 How to determine your generator category